 How do I know if I passed the ASWB Exam?

 When you finish the exam, the computer will immediately generate an unofficial score report, notifying you if you passed or failed.
 A passing score for the Association of Social Work Board's exam is between 93 and 107 correct answers out of the 150 scored questions.
 The unofficial score report is printed by the test center and can be taken with you immediately upon completion of the ASWB exam.
 The ASWB will then send your official score report to your state licensing board within two weeks of taking your exam.
-From there, your state licensing board will notify you of your licensure status (processing times vary state to state).
+From there, your state licensing board will notify you of your licensure status (processing times vary from state to state).